-Our Monday-Wednesday Skyy Patio sessions are BACK!
-Check out our September line-up and stay tuned for updates.
-Unless noted, all performances will take place from 6-9 p.m.
+Our Monday-Wednesday Skyy Patio sessions will be announced on Sunday night of each week!
+Unless noted, all performances will take place from 5-8 p.m.
 Shows are weather-permitting, so cross your fingers for clear skies.

 A couple things we ask of you…